phw/picard-docs/source/usage/submit_acoustid.rst

    |

-3. Clicking the "Submit" button will submit the fingerprints for the files.
-The AcoustID icon for the tracks will change to grey (i.e.: submitted status) and the "Submit" button will be disabled.
+3. Clicking the :guilabel:`Submit` button will submit the fingerprints for the files.
+The AcoustID icon for the tracks will change to grey (i.e.: submitted status) and the :guilabel:`Submit` button will be disabled.

    .. image:: ../images/submit_acoustid_8.png
       :width: 100%